USAA Auto Insurance Review for 2021

 For example, if you've paid ahead for three months of coverage but cancel in the first month, USAA should refund you for the unused two months of premiums.

-Now that we’ve covered fees and refunds, let’s dive into how you actually cancel a USAA policy.
+Now that we've covered fees and refunds let's dive into the portion of our USAA auto insurance review that reveals how you actually cancel a USAA policy.